turingschool/backend-curriculum-site/module1/projects/futbol_pd/evaluation.md

  * Describe how feedback was shared amongst team members.
  * Did the team ever meet with the intention of solving a non-technical problem?
 For example, to discuss a change to a process.
 Were these meetings ad hoc or regularly scheduled?
 If you could do it over again, would you have changed how you approached non-technical communication with your team?
  * Were there any pieces of the DTR that needed to be re-visited mid-project due to something not working out as expected?
+ * Give a summary of your Retro.
+What formats did the group consider?
+Why did you choose the format you did?
+Did this retro feel effective?
+What might you try differently the next time you run a group retro?
+Summarize the outcome of the retro.

 [ ] Technical Review - **All of the list items below are required**, however each talking point can be brief.
  * Run the test suite and show the coverage report